Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

 Mvasi is used to treat a certain type of brain tumor, and certain types of cancers of the kidney, liver, lung, colon, rectum, cervix, ovary, or Fallopian tube.
 This medicine is also used to treat cancer of the membrane lining the internal organs in your abdomen.
 It is usually given as part of a combination of cancer medicines.

 Mvasi may also be used for purposes not listed in this medication guide.

 Mvasi can make it easier for you to bleed.
 Seek emergency medical attention if you have any bleeding that will not stop.
 You may also have bleeding on the inside of your body.

-Call your doctor if you have: signs of bleeding in your digestive tract--feeling very weak or dizzy, severe stomach pain, black or bloody stools, coughing up blood or vomit that looks like coffee grounds; or signs of bleeding in the brain--sudden numbness or weakness, slurred speech, severe headache, problems with vision or balance.
+Call your doctor if you have: signs of bleeding in your digestive tract--feeling very weak or dizzy, severe stomach pain, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or signs of bleeding in the brain--sudden numbness or weakness, slurred speech, severe headache, problems with vision or balance.

 Do not use Mvasi within 28 days before or after a planned surgery.

 You may not be able to use Mvasi if you are allergic to it, if you have or ever had: